top of page

 What’s your advice for anyone else who wants to be an artist?

 You’re an artist or not.
+There’s no quitting.
 If you can’t do it naturally I wouldn’t necessarily advise to keep wanting without trying.
 By trying you’ll see if it’s for you or not.
-If I wasn’t doing what I do I still would’ve sketched, painted my walls, maybe clothes, you know?
+If I wasn’t doing what I do I still would’ve sketched, painted my walls, maybe clothes, went to dance classes you know?
 You have to let it out otherwise it’s like procrastination 3000.

 Plus, take care of your mental health - prioritise doing good under almost all means necessary.
 Nobody can care for you at all times other than yourself.